-This paper provides a simple alternative construction of a PALF corresponding to a Stein surface, differing from the approaches of Akbulut and Ozbagci \cite{MR1825664}, and Akbulut and Arikan \cite{MR2972525}.
-As a consequence, we also obtain an alternative constructive proof that Stein surfaces admit PALF's.

-We also define the minimal genus of a regular fiber of a PALF on the knot (or link) trace of a knot (or link) $K$ with framing one less than its maximal Thurston--Bennequin number as an invariant of $K$.
-When the grid number of $K$ is $N$, the construction presented in this paper produces a PALF whose regular fiber has genus at most $(N-1)/2$, and hence the defined genus is bounded above by $(N-1)/2$.
+This paper provides a simple alternative construction of a PALF corresponding to a Stein surface, differing from the approaches of Akbulut and Ozbagci \cite{MR1825664} and Akbulut and Arikan \cite{MR2972525}.
+As a consequence, relying solely on Kirby calculus, we obtain an alternative constructive proof that every Stein surface admits a PALF.
+We also define the minimal genus of a regular fiber of a PALF on the knot (or link) trace of $K$ with a framing one less than its maximal Thurston--Bennequin number, as a new invariant of the knot (or link) $K$.
+When the grid number of $K$ is $N$, the construction presented in this paper yields a PALF by plumbing at most $N-1$ Hopf bands.
+Consequently, the regular fiber of this PALF has genus at most $(N-1)/2$, and hence our defined invariant is bounded above by $(N-1)/2$.

 This paper is organized as follows.
-Section~\ref{sec:preliminaries} reviews the definitions, basic properties, and theorems relevant to the content of this paper.
-In Section~\ref{sec:construction}, we present a method for constructing a PALF from a 2-handlebody decomposition of any given Stein surface, formulated as a theorem.
-In Section~\ref{sec:genus}, we define the minimal genus of a regular fiber of a PALF on the knot (or link) trace of a knot (or link) $K$ with framing one less than its maximal Thurston--Bennequin number as an invariant of $K$.
-We then show that, if the grid number of $K$ is $N$, the defined genus is bounded above by $(N-1)/2$.
+Section~\ref{sec:preliminaries} reviews the necessary definitions, basic properties, and background theorems.
+In Section~\ref{sec:construction}, we state and prove our main theorem, which provides a method for constructing a PALF from a 2-handlebody decomposition of any given Stein surface.
+Finally, in Section~\ref{sec:genus}, we formally define the minimal genus of a regular fiber of a PALF on the trace of a knot (or link) $K$, equipped with a framing one less than its maximal Thurston--Bennequin number, as a new invariant of $K$.
+We then prove that if the grid number of $K$ is $N$, this invariant is bounded above by $(N-1)/2$.